triflicacid/cs-UglyLang/Doc/Functions.md

 Creates a virtual file at runtime.
 Say that one creates a virtual file `eg.txt`.
 Then `IMPORT: "eg.txt"` will still fail as the keyword operated at compile-time, but `LET x: IMPORT<"eg.txt">` will work as the function operates at runtime.
 - `ID<x: a> -> a`
 Returns the provided argument.
+- `IF<p: ANY, t: a, f: a> -> a`
+Returns t of f depending on whether p is tru of false, respectively.
 - `IMPORT<path: STRING> -> NAMESPACE`
 Imports the given file and returns the bundled namespace.
 Behaviour of `LET name: IMPORT<path>` is similar to `IMPORT name: path`.
 - `IMPORT<path: STRING, reEval: INT> -> NAMESPACE`